wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-change-drive-letter.md

 4. Log on again and change the drive letter from D to E.

-5. From the [Azure portal](http://manage.windowsazure.com), attach an existing data disk or an empty data disk.
+5. From the [Azure Management Portal](http://manage.windowsazure.cn), attach an existing data disk or an empty data disk.

 6. Log on to the virtual machine again, initialize the disk, and assign D as the drive letter for the disk you just attached.